arthurBricq/crafty/README.md

         - cubes behind the player
         - cubes that are not touching the air

-- Map format implementation
-    - the map is divided by xy-chunks
+- Client must be able to edit the map
+    - Show the currently selected block
+    - Deletion of cubes
+    - Addition of cubes

 - Realistic first camera player
-    - Smooth motion
-    - Supports gravity
-    - Be blocked when a cube is in front of you
     - Support 'gravity' and 'flying' modes

+- Display menus and text
+    - This is a huge milestone...
+At least we must be able to display some things on the screen, like the items.

 - Multiplayer architecture design & Multiplayer implementation through server / client
     - The server holds the full map and sends the chunk to the players as they move
-    - Action model
+    - Action model to edit the map
     - Drawing players differently

 - Edition of the map by the player: add cubes and delete cubes